luarocks/luarocks-site/README.md

 ### Setting up email

 If you want to test sending emails you'll have to provide [Mailgun][5] credentials.
-A test account is free.
-Create a file `secret/email.moon` and make it look something like this: (it must return a table of options)
+Create a file `secret/email.moon` and make it look something like
+this: (it must return a table of options)

 ```moonscript
 { -- secret/email.moon